LizzyFleckenstein03/coc/README.md

 See hurkens.coc for an implementation of Hurken's paradox, which is currently possible due to lack of type universes.

-The `bugs/` directory contains test files for various bugs that have been found and fixed.
+The [bugs]() directory contains test files for various bugs that have been found and fixed.

 Usage: `lua coc.lua <file>`